valenkuzenko/weathershopper/README.md

 Go to [https://www.docker.com/](https://www.docker.com/)  to install it on your device

 ### 3. Build Docker image
-- Navigate to Project Directory: Open a terminal or command prompt and navigate to the root directory of the Playwright project where the Dockerfile is located (in our case it's weathershopper folder) and enter:
+- Navigate to Project Directory:
 ```bash
 docker build -t playwright-tests .
 ```

 ### 4. Run the Tests in Docker container
-After successful image build you'll see "What's Next?" text and two options - your environment is ready to ru the test: enter
+After successfully building the image, you'll see a "What's Next?" message with two options.
+Your environment is now ready to run the tests.
+Enter the following command:

 ```bash
 docker run --rm playwright-tests